Fatigue & Stress Response

 • Needing coffee or other stimulants to start the day.

-• Cravings for salt, sugar, or protein.
+• Cravings for protein, salt, or sugar.

 • Changes in PMS or irregular periods.